 - 1. SUPERVISORY LED flashes. - 2.
-Panel sounder activates on & off (warbles). - 3.
+Panel sounder emits a fast pulse pattern. - 3.
 LED on active device will turn on (Red) to indicate its active status.
 It will light its remote LED as programmed, if connected. - 4.
-System Supervisory relay (P2) activates. - Associated system outputs (notification and control) will activate if programmed for specific Zone and State of activated device. - Sends Supervisory message to remote displays, history buffer, printers, PC monitoring stations, and DACT. - 7.
+System Supervisory relay (P2) activates. - 5.
+Associated system outputs (notification and control) will activate if programmed for specific Zone and State of activated device. - 6.
+Sends Supervisory message to remote displays, history buffer, printers, PC monitoring stations, and DACT. - 7.
 Displays Supervisory event on the LCD display for 100 seconds as follows; then switches to the System Status Display if all events are restored and no buttons are pressed: